learn-fediverse/fedipedia/docs/getting-started/joining-firefish/index.md

 ## Joining your preferred instance

-Once you've found the instance that you like, you like, you can click the big blue "create account" button, and you will be redirected to the instance's registration page.
+Once you've found the instance that, you like, you can click the big blue "create account" button, and you will be redirected to the instance's registration page.

 :::caution